 Department of Environmental Sciences and Engineering (GRAD)

 The Department of Environmental Sciences and Engineering in the Gillings School of Global Public Health focuses on the interface between people and the environment.
-Uniquely situated in a school of public health, the department combines the physical sciences, health sciences, engineering, and policy to develop solutions to current and emerging environmental challenges, both globally and locally.
-This includes climate and environmental change, emerging contaminants, infectious agents and their impacts on health and equity.
+Uniquely situated in a school of public health, the department combines the physical sciences, health sciences, engineering, and policy to develop solutions to current and emerging environmental challenges.
+Our mission is promoting human and ecological health for all by identifying, understanding, and solving pressing environmental challenges.
 This multidisciplinary approach provides unique academic and research opportunities for students.

 WE WORK TO